CH4R4F/Syndicat/README.md

 # SYNDICAT

-syndicat is a wep app for managing the syndicate of a building, it provides a dashboard to manage the buildings, apartments, tenants, and payments.
+Syndicat is a web app for managing buildings and apartments, it provides a dashboard to manage the buildings, apartments, tenants, and payments.

 ## run the app